makrai/notes/bender20-understanding-in-data-acl.md

 # 8 On climbing the right hills.
 Reflections on progress and research effort 7

-* What about systems which are trained on a task that e.g. semantic parsing, or reading comprehension tests — and that use word
+* What about systems which are trained on a task e.g. semantic parsing, or reading comprehension tests
   * pretrained embeddings can boost the accuracy of the downstream system drastically, even for tasks that are clearly related to meaning
 * Our arguments do not apply to such scenarios: